ably77/openshift-testbed/README.md

 This will run the script off of the static files in the directories instead of deploying applications from ArgoCD

 This script will:
+- Deploy necessary demo CRDs
-- Deploy and configure ArgoCD
+- Deploy and argoCD
+- Configure argoCD to demo repositories
+- Open ArgoCD Route
 - Deploy the Strimzi Kafka Operator
 - Deploy an ephemeral kafka cluster with 3 broker nodes and 3 zookeeper nodes
 - Create three Kafka topics (my-topic1, my-topic2, my-topic3)